g-loot/g-loot.github.io/docs/voucher/sls-intro.md

 - use a third party service for matchmaking and have limited access to game results
 - for any other reason can not produce a leaderboard

 Our _simple leaderboard service_ makes it easy to report game scores to our servers, and we host the leaderboard for you.
-The flow is something like this:
+The service is extremely adaptable and usage may range from a close to zero technical integration, to a more full-fledged sophisticated solution.
+A basic use-case may look something like this:

 1. We configure a leaderboard for you.
 2. You get a service account token to use for authenticating against our service.